cn0047/stash/ed/l/go/README.md

 is to divide the memory into multiple levels to reduce the granularity of the lock.

 Inside TCMalloc memory management is divided into two parts:
 * thread memory:
-    each memory page divided into Free List of multiple fixed allocatable size-classes;
+  each memory page divided into free List of multiple fixed allocatable size-classes;
   each thread will have a cache for small objects without locks, which makes it very efficient to allocate small objects (<=32K) under parallel programs;
 * page heap:
   when allocated Object is larger than 32K, Pages Heap is used for allocation;
   if not enough memory to allocate small objects - go to page heap for memory;
   if not enough - page heap will ask more memory from the Operating System;